-There is truly nothing in the world that isn’t better with a little bacon wrap (especially when that bacon is homemade!)
-Now, I’ve wrapped a lot of things in bacon… Brussels sprouts, asparagus, jalapenos, more jalapenos, meatloaf, hot dogs, fatties, chicken, meatballs, and tomatoes.
-I even put it in my caramels, apple crisps, and on my brownies.
-So, I guess you could say I’m a bacon connoisseur.
+There is truly nothing in the world that isn’t better with a little bacon wrap (especially when that bacon is homemade!).
+Now, I’ve wrapped a lot of things in bacon (scroll below to see just a few links to these bacon wrapped recipes).
+I guess you could say I’m a bacon connoisseur.
 This hopefully gives me a little credibility when I tell you that you HAVE to try these carrots.
 Please.

 Aside from tasting amazing, these things are beyond simple with only 3 real ingredients and so easy to prep in advance of your big holiday dinner.
 I like to wrap all of the carrots in bacon either the night before or earlier in the day then cover and refrigerate for an additional time saver.